 - Personalization Options: Discover the various options for personalizing your desktop, taskbar, and background.

-- System Security: Understand the important security settings you need to configure for optimal protection of your system.
+- System security: Understand the important security settings you need to configure for optimal protection of your system.

-Preparing for Adjustment
+Preparing for Customization

-Understanding Windows 11 Pro settings
+Understanding Windows 11 Pro Settings

 Gathering Necessary Information and Tools

-Customizing the Start Menu
+Customizing the Start menu

-Reordering Tiles and Pictograms
+Rearranging Tiles and Icons

-When you open the Start menu, you see a mix of tiles and icons that you can rearrange according to your preference.
+When you open the Start menu, you see a mix of tiles and icons that you can reorganize according to your preference.
 To do this, click and drag a tile or icon to the desired location.
-You can also organize the tiles into groups, which makes it easier to keep everything organized.
+You can also organize the tiles into groups, which makes it easier to keep everything tidy.
 This is especially useful if you have many apps, as you can group them by category, such as work, entertainment, or social media.

 Add and Remove Items

-Create a Personalized Start Menu
+Creating a Personalized Start Menu

 Optimizing Performance

-Adjusting Power Settings for Better Performance
+Adjust Energy Settings for Better Performance

 Managing Resource-Intensive Applications